-You will receive your USC Network Medical Plan ID card approximately 7 to 10 working days after your eTrac transaction approval date.
 Your card will be mailed to your home address by HealthComp, the Third Party Administrator (TPA) for the plan.
 It will arrive in an envelope with the words "Member Card Enclosed" across the front of the envelope.
 All ID cards carry only the name of the enrolled employee (not dependents).
 Present the card whenever you seek care from a physician, hospital, pharmacy or any other medical provider.
-If you don't receive your card within 30 days of the eTrac transaction approval date, contact the USC Health Plans office for assistance at (213) 740-0035.
+If you don't receive your card within 30 days, contact Health Plans at (213) 740-0035.

 How do I find a participating USC Network Medical Plan physician?

 To select a provider: For a USC Keck School of Medicine/USC Care Medical Group physician (Tier 1), go to the Doctors of USC website.
 For other in-network physicians (Tier 2) in California, go to the Anthem Blue Cross website and search for a provider within the Prudent Buyer network.
 For all other in-network providers across the nation (Tier 2 outside of California), access the Anthem BlueCard PPO network of providers.
 If you still need assistance finding a physician, contact the USC Health Plans office at (213) 740-0035.

 How do I make an appointment with a physician I have chosen from the USC Network/Anthem Blue Cross website?